section-engineering-education/engineering-education/content/articles/how-to-create-a-machine-learning-app-using-the-fastapi-and-deploying-it-to-the-kubernetes-cluster/index.md

 ### Prerequisites

 1. You must have a good understanding of Python
-2. You must have a good working knowledge of machine learning models
+2. You must have an excellent working knowledge of machine learning models
 3. You must have docker installed in your machine.
 4. You must have Kubernetes installed in your machine.

 ### Building the machine learning model

-We will build a machine learning model that will be used to predict the nationality of individuals using their names.
+We will build a machine learning model that will predict the nationality of individuals using their names.
-This is a simple model that will be used to explain the key concepts used in machine learning modeling.
+This is a simple model that will explain the key concepts used in machine learning modeling.

 ### Dataset to be used